A higher level of nursing leadership

 - Twelve courses offered in a flexible hybrid format that blends online and classroom education

-- A cohort model offering year-round classes in manageable, eight-week blocks
+- A cohort model offering year-round classes in manageable, eight-week blocks.
+Next start is January 2018.

 - Attend full or part time; program can be completed in 18 months of full-time attendance